linorobot/linorobot2_hardware/README.md

     ros2 topic echo /imu/data

+## USB ports on esp32-s2 and esp32-s3

+The esp32-s2 and esp32-s3 have onchip USB CDC devices, which will be faster than USB uart bridge like CP2102.
+They will become default serial port /dev/ttyACM0 when enabled with the ARDUINO_USB_CDC_ON_BOOT build flag.
+But the serial driver of esp32-s2 has issue with micro-ROS serial transport, though there is no problem with wifi transport.
+There may be two USB ports on the dev boards, one marked as "USB" (the onchip CDC) and the other marked as "COM" (the usb uart bridge).
+You should use the one marked as "USB" for esp32-s3.
+And use "COM" for esp32-s2.
+If there is only one USB port, you should check the schematic to find out which is connected.

+esp32-s3

+- USB - /dev/ttyACM0 default, enabled with the ARDUINO_USB_CDC_ON_BOOT build flag
+- COM - /dev/ttyACM0

+esp32-s2

+- USB - /dev/ttyACM0 no use, enabled with the ARDUINO_USB_CDC_ON_BOOT build flag, but not stable with micro-ROS.
+- COM - /dev/ttyUSB0 default

+Build flag,

+    build_flags =
+        -I ../config
+        -D ARDUINO_USB_CDC_ON_BOOT
+        -D USE_ESP32S3_CONFIG

 ## Use esp32 with micro-ROS wifi transport, OTA, syslog and Lidar UDP transport

 The WIFI capability of the esp32 can be used to build low-cost mobile robots with navigation control under ROS2.